-- Unexpired official documentation from the federal government or the Government of the District of Columbia with an issue date within the last 12 months immediately preceding the school's review of residency documentation, indicating that the caregiver receives public or medical benefits on behalf of the student, including, but not limited to, Supplemental Security Income annual benefits notification or TANF verification of income notice or recertification approval letter. - An attestation for Other Primary Caregiver completed and signed by a legal, medical or social service professional attesting to the caregiver's status relevant to the student and issued within the last 12 months immediately preceding the school's review of residency documentation.
+- Unexpired official documentation from the federal government or the Government of the District of Columbia with an issue date within the last 12 months immediately preceding the school's review of residency documentation, indicating that the caregiver receives public or medical benefits on behalf of the student, including, but not limited to, Supplemental Security Income annual benefits notification or Temporary Assistance for Needy Families (TANF) verification of income notice or recertification approval letter. - An attestation for OPC completed and signed by a legal, medical or social service professional attesting to the caregiver's status relevant to the student and issued within the last 12 months immediately preceding the school's review of residency documentation.